Xi'an H-6: Operational history

+China

 Today, H-6 variants are used by the PLAAF (primarily H-6Ks) and PLANAF (primarily H-6Js).
 Originally PLAAF bombers were used by the eight bomber divisions of the total fifty PLAAF air divisions.
 At present, PLAAF bombers are found in three conventional bomber divisions assigned to the PLA's theater commands and the nuclear 106th and 23rd Air Brigades.
 The three conventional bomber divisions of the PLAAF are the 10th Air Division (Eastern Theater Command), 8th Air Division (Southern Theater Command), and 36th Air Division (Central Theater Command).
 The 10th Air Division is likely responsible for conflicts in the Taiwan Strait or East China Sea, the 8th for conflicts in the South China Sea, and the 36th may be used as a national reserve.
 H-6s are garrisoned at Anqing, Luhe, Shaodong, Leiyang, Lintong, Wugong, and Neixiang Air Bases.

 On 13 July 2017, the Japanese Air Self-Defense Force (JASDF) scrambled jets from Okinawa, intercepted, and photographed six Chinese H-6K bombers conducting long-range drills over the Bashi Channel and Miyako Strait through the Taiwanese, East China Sea, and Japanese Air Defense Identification Zones (ADIZ).
 A PLA spokesperson told Chinese news service CGTN that the aircraft were "testing actual battle capabilities over the sea" as part of "routine exercises."
 Two bombers were of the 8th Air Division and the remaining four of the Eastern Theater Command's 10th Air Division.
 Similarly, on 25 May 2018, the JASDF joined F-16 fighter jets of Taiwanese Air Force in intercepting and photographing two H-6K bombers looping around the Taiwan Island through the Bashi Channel and Miyako Strait.
 A photo released by the JASDF shows an H-6K of the 8th Air Division, tail number 10192.

 In summer 2021, the British aircraft carrier sailed through international waters in the South China Sea, demonstrating freedom of navigation to challenge Chinese territorial claims.
 Chinese warnings against the act included China Central Television (CCTV) footage of an H-6 armed with YJ-12 anti-ship cruise missiles.